craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/Factions of Puget Sound/Factions of Puget Sound.md

 		- [[Sainthood Order of Seattle]]
 		- [[Tourist Paramilitary]]
 	- *South Seattle* (Burien, Des Moines, Tukwila, Kent, Renton)
+			- *South Seattle* is the second calmest and yet most fractured area of the Puget Sound.
+The northern region has been heavily damaged, but much of the rest of the region has been relatively spared from both the immediate pulverization and the following firestorms.
 		- [[Sainthood Order of Seattle]]
 		- [[Overwatch Airport Security]]
 		- [[Shadow Bandits]]